Roller Coaster History Roller Coaster Yellowpages Ride Reviews Record Holders Picture Gallery Coaster Glossary Roller Coaster Clubs Types of Coasters

 Vallejo, California

-Roar begins with a nine-story, twisting first drop to reach the ride's top speed of 50 mph.
+Roar starts with a 9-story, twisting, first drop where the train accelerates to the ride's top speed of 50 miles per hour.

-Roar is not an original design for Six Flags Marine World.
+Roar is not an original design for Six Flags Discovery Kingdom.
 Instead it is a clone of its popular sister coaster Roar, which is located at Six Flags America on the east coast.
-Custom designed and built by Great Coasters International, Roar has received rave reviews from park guests since its debut at Six Flags Marine World.
+Custom designed and built by Great Coasters International, Roar has received rave reviews from park guests since its debut at Six Flags Discovery Kingdom.

 One of the unique differences on Roar versus most of the recently built wooden coasters is the train design.
 These custom 24-passenger trains revive the look of a classic coaster train that was common on many wooden coasters built in the early part of the 20th century.
 Stepping on board is like taking journey back into history.

-Roar features a number of exciting fan turns like the one shown above, which results in confusing layout of six reversals.
+Roar has several tall fan turns like the one above, which contributes to a confusing layout that includes six reversals.

-Riders speed around one of the many high-speed, banked turns on Roar at speeds of up to 50 mph.
+Riders speed around one of the many high-speed, banked turns on the Roar wooden coaster.

 Your ride on Roar will begin with the climb up the coasters 95-foot tall lift hill.
 Upon reaching the summit you will begin your decent down the 90-foot first drop and reach a top speed of 50 mph.